 When Jesus commanded “Suffer little children to come unto me” everyone knows He meant that his disciples should allow children to approach Him.
 So what did He mean when he said, “The kingdom of heaven suffers violence?”

 In Luke 16:16, Jesus seems to be saying much the same thing—that the Kingdom permits violence.
 But Luke’s rendition states, “The law and the prophets were until John: since that time the kingdom of God is preached, and every man presseth into it.”

 This violent pressing in is not an encouragement to armed insurrection.
 It is more like Jesus praying with such great exertion that he perspired blood in the Garden of Gethsemane.
 Or Whitefield shouting out the Gospel message of turning away from Hell by accepting the work of the Cross.
-The word Koinia Greek word translated as “violence” means pressing in with great force or desperate exertion.
+The Koinia Greek word translated in the King James Bible as “violence” means pressing in with great force or desperate exertion.
 God’s Spirit exhorts men & women to press in forcefully!
 He wants us to make a highway so our neighbors and children and future generations of our children’s children can press in without being confused or hindered about the pathway to Righteousness.

 This is how we, as Believers, can make straight the path in our present wilderness.
 Proclaim Righteousness, lift up the name of Jesus Christ as our covering of Righteousness.
 And pray for good government.